 Our guiding principle, or North Star, is an education system that values the Whole Child by strengthening the relationships between students, educators, families and communities.
 As a result, students will have greater opportunities to be self-reliant, succeed in education and careers, and engage meaningfully in their communities.

-Authentic change comes from the grassroots: from the organized efforts of people and organizations to enliven the social imagination, to envision a better future and to experiment with new ideas.
-We support changemakers to ask questions and to implement strategies and initiatives to build awareness, power, activism and civic engagement.
+We believe that lasting, authenitc changes comes from the grassroots: from the organized efforts of people and organizations to enliven the social imagination, to envision a better future and to experiment with new ideas.
+We support changemakers to ask questions and to implement strategies and initiative to build awareness, power, activism and civic engagement.